Toledo, Oregon: Education

+Government

+Toledo mayor Rodney Cross is also a volunteer football coach at Toledo High School.
+In October 2025, mayor Cross was criminally charged with harassment for slapping a student during a conversation with the student at the school's gym.

 Transportation

-Toledo is the western terminus of a Portland and Western Railroad line, once part of the Oregon Pacific Railroad, that links the city to Albany in the Willamette Valley.
+Toledo is now the western terminus of a Portland and Western Railroad line.
+This route was once part of the Oregon Pacific Railroad, which was completed from Yaquina City through Toledo to Corvallis in 1885.
+This railroad later linked the city to Albany in 1887, with a 4000 foot long bridge across the Willamette River, in the Willamette Valley.
 The city is also served by the port authority (the Port of Toledo), and Toledo State Airport.

+The area's railroad history is preserved and celebrated at the Yaquina Pacific Railroad Historical Society (YPRHS) in Toledo.
+Two local and historic Georgia-Pacific locomotives are on display at the museum.
+One locomotive is the "One Spot", a 2-8-2 steamer built by Baldwin Locomotive Works in 1922.
+This locomotive spent its entire working career within Lincoln County, from 1922 to 1959.
+The other locomotive at the museum is a GE 50 ton diesel, built in 1951 for the C.D.
+Johnson Lumber Co as their No. 8, which was later purchased by Georgia-Pacific.
+It was donated in 2016 to YPRHS.
+The Museum also has a restored Southern Pacific 1923 Railway Post Office / Baggage car.

 First brick depot in Oregon

-On 3 August 1893, Toledo became the first city to have a railroad depot made out of brick.
+On 3 August 1893, Toledo became the first city to have a railroad depot made out of brick in Oregon.
 The reason to build a depot had to do with a dispute of a twenty-foot strip of land.
 The city of Toledo, at the time, had no depot provided to the citizens.
 However, the citizens of Toledo made a demand on the railroad commissioners asking that the Oregon Pacific be forced to provide reasonable accommodations there.
 The people of Toledo and Oregon Pacific agreed to a contract: the people would pay $250 in money and to furnish an equal amount of labor on the building.
 Oregon Pacific, in return, agreed to erect within sixty days from the date of the contract a brick depot building at Toledo of the size and dimensions as before agreed upon at 20 feet by 60 feet.
+The depot was later expanded and stuccoed by Southern Pacific Railroad in 1922-1923.
+The depot was torn down in 1961 to make way for street improvements.